 - Interviews or Surveys - If you are planning to conduct interviews or use surveys, please include a list of interview or survey questions.

-For your information: The SS&R Committee will request a pdf of your transcript from the Registrar's Office.
+The Student Study and Research Committee will request a PDF of your transcript from the Registrar's Office.
 We will include your transcript with your application for review by the committee.

-If you have any questions, please contact Linda Shoaf in the Center for Teaching and Learning.
+If you have any questions, please email Linda Shoaf at email@example.com in the Center for Teaching and Learning.